robot5000-design/ms1-band-website/README.md

 ### **4b.
 Testing Part 2**

-The site has been tested on the following browsers:
+The site has been tested on the following browsers on Windows 10:

 - Internet Explorer
 - Firefox